Loans for Small Business

 Paycheck Protection Program (PPP)

 - Small business, 501(c)(3) nonprofits, sole proprietorships, self-employed individuals, and independent contractors are eligible to apply.
-Generally, businesses with 500 employees or less can apply.
+Generally, businesses with 300 employees per location or less can apply.
 Consult the SBA regulatory guidance for exceptions.

 View more information and Frequently Asked Questions about PPP Loans.

 To locate a SBA lender in San Antonio, please visit SBA Lender Information.